Aditikeshri12/Cancer-diagnosis-prediction/README.md

-# 🧠 CA-3 Project: Predictive Modeling on Breast Cancer Dataset
+# 🧠 Predictive Modeling on Breast Cancer Dataset

 ## 📌 Overview
 This project focuses on building and comparing multiple **predictive machine learning models** to classify breast cancer as **malignant (1)** or **benign (0)** using the **Wisconsin Breast Cancer Dataset** (`wisc_bc_data.csv`).